Florida Gateway College logo

 Key Highlights

-• Motto: "Go Further, Together," underscoring a collaborative and supportive learning environment.
+• Motto: "Go Further, Together," reflecting a supportive and progressive educational environment.

 Timeline